Leeds Town Hall - history of the organ

 Although there was some debate about replacing the organ with an electronic instrument, in 1971 Donald Hunt, then Organist of Leeds Parish Church, was asked to draw up a scheme for the restoration of the organ.
 The work was carried out by the local firm of Wood, Wordsworth & Co, with the console and pipework coming from various other manufacturers both in the UK and abroad.
 The character of the organ once again changed greatly, reflecting the musical taste of the time - the weight and thickness of sound was considerably reduced in favour of an emphasis on clarity and brilliance.
 The rebuilt organ was slightly smaller, with 81 stops on three manuals.
 This enormous task, involving the complete dismantling, cleaning, redesign and reassembly of the instrument, was achieved in 6 months at a cost of £38,000.

 The inaugural recital was given by Flor Peeters in 1972.
-Since then the organ has been a highly successful recital and orchestral instrument played on a weekly basis; it is currently tuned and maintained by Andrew Carter.
+Until its removal for rebuilding in 2021 it was tuned and maintained by Andrew Carter.

 Links and more information